-- Valuing, listening to and respecting them. - Adopting child safeguarding practices through procedures and a code of conduct for staff and volunteers. - Providing young people with AFC's Code of Conduct for Young People and ensuring it is followed by all young people in our programmes. - Implementing an effective Child E-safety Policy and related procedures. - Providing effective management for staff and volunteers through supervision, support and training. - Following staff and volunteer recruitment processes that help to keep children safe

-(referred to as 'safe recruitment'), ensuring all necessary checks are made.

-- Sharing information about child protection and good practice with children, parents, staff, and volunteers. - Ensuring our Child Safeguarding Policy is shared with schools and partner organisations involved directly with our work. - Recognising that our network includes young people who are under 18 and over 18, and that this has implications for how we run our programmes and the safeguards we must have in place. - Ensuring that all concerns and allegations of abuse are taken seriously by trustees, staff and volunteers and responded to appropriately this may require involving parents and children, referral to children's social care services, the independent Local Authority Designated Officer (LADO) for all allegations against staff, trustees and volunteers, and in emergencies, the Police.
+- Valuing, listening to and respecting them. - Adopting child safeguarding practices through procedures and a code of conduct for staff and volunteers. - Implementing an effective Child E-safety Policy and related procedures. - Providing effective management for staff and volunteers through supervision, support and training. - Recruiting staff and volunteers safely, ensuring all necessary checks are made. - Sharing information about child protection and good practice with children, parents, staff, and volunteers. - Ensuring our Child Safeguarding Policy is shared with schools and partner organisations involved directly with our work. - Ensuring that all concerns and allegations of abuse will be taken seriously by trustees, staff and volunteers and responded to appropriately this may require involving parents and children, referral to children's social care services, the independent Local Authority Designated Officer (LADO) for all allegations against staff, trustees and volunteers, and in emergencies, the Police.